 Rather than a traditional syllabus, I've created a Course Frequently Asked Questions (FAQ) page for each course that I teach.
 I did so with two goals in mind: 1) I want this page to be useful to my students and myself, and 2) to help set a positive tone for the semester.

-For Spring 2024, this FAQ page will serve as the syllabus for Sections 002 and 003 of STAT461-Analysis of Variance.
+For Fall 2024, this FAQ page will serve as the syllabus for Section 002 of STAT461-Analysis of Variance.

 You may see sections marked with TBD.
 This indicates an area of syllabus where you (the students) will have direct impact on what will happen.